-This module is our effort to explain the operation, maintenance and use of the metal bottom end fiberglass and stainless steel helmets.
+This module is our effort to explain the operation, maintenance and use of Kirby Morgan helmets and BandMasks®.
 WE DO NOT HEREIN MAKE ANY EFFORT TO TEACH THE PRINCIPLES OF DIVING.
 It is our assumption the reader is a qualified commercial diver.
 We highly recommend that all divers should receive proper training, under controlled conditions, in the use of any model of commercial diving helmet that they have not previously used or trained in, prior to use on the job.